bhargavakumark/Notes/source/filestore/nfs/nfsv4.rst

 **ACE flag**

 *   ACE4_FILE_INHERIT_ACE
+	Inherit ACE to files created in this directory
 *   ACE4_DIRECTORY_INHERIT_ACE
+	Inherit ACE to directories created in this directory
 *   ACE4_INHERIT_ONLY_ACE
+	ACE should be ignored for this directory, only to be used for inheritance
 *   ACE4_NO_PROPAGATE_INHERIT_ACE
 *   ACE4_SUCCESSFUL_ACCESS_ACE_FLAG
 *   ACL4_FAILED_ACCESS_ACE_FLAG
 *   ACE4_IDENTIFIER_GROUP
+	"who" is a group (not user)

 **ACE who**
    There are several special identifiers ("who") which need to be